HypothesisWorks/hypothesis/docs/stateful.rst

 and approach is mostly not based on an existing implementation and should be considered some mix of novel and independent reinventions.

-This is style of testing is useful both for programs which involve some sort of mutable state and for complex APIs where there's no state per se but the actions you perform involve e.g. taking data from one function and feeding it into another.
+This style of testing is useful both for programs which involve some sort of mutable state and for complex APIs where there's no state per se but the actions you perform involve e.g. taking data from one function and feeding it into another.